johnoneworks/saba-future/README.md

     - Open Market (Player)
         - According to event, player can open, e.g. 50 SURE for 80 SURE on "yes"
     - Take Market (Player)
-        - For opened market, player can take it up => basically exchange
+        - For opened market, player can take it all up => basically exchange
     - Event Resolve
         - Transfer SURE tokens to players accordingly

+### Backlog
+    - Real Matic
+    - Partial taking of market
+    - Cancel market(only the part not yet taken)

 ## Contracts
     - Event